Hansmu/js-weird-parts/Readme.md

-**Immediately invoked function expression (IIFE)** - creating a function and then calling it where you created it. `function(name) {console.log('Hello ' + name);}()`
+**Immediately invoked function expression (IIFE)** - creating a function and then calling it where you created it. `function(name) {console.log('Hello ' + name);}()` This is useful with frameworks, as you'd make sure that your code doesn't accidentally set your variables on the global object, thus avoiding accidental collisions.